 The waiting list is a status in a candidate's file rather than an enumerated list.
 Admitted candidates will withdraw as they commit to other schools, and we will periodically notify candidates if it appears unlikely we will be able to offer them admission.
 There is no typical number accepted from the waiting list; it has varied from a few to 10 percent or more of the entering class.

-We depend upon admitted candidates to notify us of their intentions, so we cannot predict when vacancies may occur.
-We will invite candidates to remain in consideration for available seats from April through July.
+We depend on admitted candidates to notify us of their intentions, so we cannot predict when seats may become available.
+We will invite candidates to remain in consideration for available seats from January through June if necessary.
 If you have not heard from us, you are still on the waiting list.
 Feel free to call the Admissions Office at any time to ask for an update on our admission process.
-Because of our required pre-enrollment steps, few offers of admission are extended after mid-July.
+Because of our required pre-enrollment steps, few offers of admission are extended after late July.

 Yes.
 Students may transfer from another ABA accredited law school to the University of South Carolina School of Law.